April 11, 2018

 S.B.
-18-143, the "Hunting, Fishing and Parks for Future Generations Act" bill was voted 5-0 on February 13 to move forward by the Colorado Senate Finance Committe.
+18-143, the "Hunting, Fishing and Parks for Future Generations Act" bill passed the Colorado Senate unanimously and now has passed the 3 House Committees: House Agriculture, Livestock & Natural Resources Committee, House Finance Committee, and House Appropriations Committee.
+Final stop in the legislature is the House Floor.
 The bill is co-sponsored by Senators Stephen Fenberg and Don Coram.
-The bill will now move to the Senate Appropriations Committee.
 The House co-sponsors are Representatives Jeni Arndt and Jim Wilson.

 The bill would increase the cost of most resident hunting and fishing licenses by $8 in 2019 followed by CPI adjustments.
 For example, a resident elk license that costs $45 in 2018 would cost $53 in 2019.
 An annual fishing license in 2018 would increase to $33 in 2019.